envite-consulting/bpm-ai-hackday/README.md

-# ✨ Envite BPM AI Hackday: Integrating BPM with AI
+# ✨ envite BPM AI Hackday: Integrating BPM with AI

 Elevating Business Process Management (BPM) by integrating it with Artificial Intelligence (AI) and Machine Learning (ML).

 In this project, we utilize Camunda 8 to orchestrate an AI-driven workflow.
 Our objective is to create connectors and establish BPMN patterns that harness the capabilities of machine learning and large language models, enabling the safe automation of such workflows.

 # 🔭 Overview
-This repository hosts the preconfigured backend service for the Envite BPM AI Hackday.
+This repository hosts the preconfigured backend service for the envite BPM AI Hackday.
 Camunda 8 operates within Docker containers, providing a flexible environment for orchestrating AI-driven workflows.
 The Spring Boot backend service harnesses the power of the Langchain4J Framework to integrate cutting-edge AI capabilities.
 It can either be launched directly from the IDE or deployed as a Docker container.

 # 📙 Prerequisites
 - The OpenAI API key that has been provided